genestack/user-tutorials/source/guide/using-genestack-export_include.rst

 .. image:: images/export2.png
    :align: center

-The application creates a temporary **Export** file that contains a special link to download the selected assays.
+The application creates a temporary Export file that contains a special link to download the selected files.
+All the Export files are stored in the “Exports” folder.

+.. update image

 .. image:: images/export3.png
    :align: center